 Causes of Blood Dyscrasias

-The problems might be caused by several factors that are mentioned below.
+The problems might be caused by a number of factors listed below.

-- Too Much Exposure: When a person has an occupation that exposes him to certain chemicals, which can cause severe damage to the bone marrow and bleeding.
+- Too Much Exposure: When a person has an occupation that exposes him to certain chemicals like benzene, pesticides, or repeated radiation, it can cause severe damage to the bone marrow and trigger bleeding or blood cancers.

 General Symptoms of Blood Dyscrasias